edgedb/edgedb/docs/clients/python/api/types.rst

     An immutable representation of an object link.

-    Links are created when :py:class:`edgedb.Object` is accessed via a ``[]`` operator.
+    Links are created when :py:class:`gel.Object` is accessed via a ``[]`` operator.
 Using Link objects explicitly is useful for accessing link properties.